spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README_install_agent_offline.md

 sudo dpkg -i zabbix-release_latest_7.0+ubuntu24.04_all.deb sudo apt update

+# or use the same packet as you already have on the Zabbix server from before

 ```

 # 2. Download the agent and its specific dependencies without installing them